pingcap/docs-cn/performance-tuning-methods.md

     - No prepared plan cache is hit: The number of plan cache hit per second is 0.
 The application is using the query interface, or cached plans are cleaned up by calling the StmtClose command after each StmtExecute execution.
     - All prepared plan cache is hit: The number of hits per second is equal to the number of StmtExecute commands per second.
     - Some prepared plan cache is hit: The number of hits per second is fewer than the number of StmtExecute commands per second.
-Prepared plan cache has known limitations, for example, it does not support subqueries,  SQL statements with subqueries can not utilize prepared plan cache.
+Prepared plan cache has known limitations, for example, it does not support subqueries, SQL statements with subqueries cannot utilize prepared plan cache.

 **Example 1: TPC-C workload**